 Dr. Martin Luther King, Jr., once said, “For as long as there is residential segregation, there will be a de facto segregation in every area of life.
 So the challenge is here to develop an action program.”
 The Fair Housing Justice Center has developed an action program to systematically eliminate housing discrimination in the New York City region.

 - Assists individuals and organizations with housing discrimination complaints and exercise their fair housing rights.

 - Initiates investigations to identify, document, and eliminate systemic housing discrimination.

-- Advocates for polices and programs and policies that advance the development of more open, accessible, and inclusive communities.
+- Advocates for polices and programs that foster more open, accessible, and inclusive communities.

 - Engages in outreach and educational activities to increase public awareness about fair housing rights.

-- Provides technical assistance, training and other tools to upgrade and strengthen fair housing law enforcement.
+- Provides technical assistance, training and other tools to strengthen fair housing law enforcement.

 The FHJC’s counseling and investigative services are provided to the general public free of charge and without regard to household income.